steveklabnik/blog/posts/2011-12-20-write-better-cukes-with-the-rel-attribute.markdown

 Nobody wants to be [cuking it wrong](http://elabs.se/blog/15-you-re-cuking-it-wrong), but what does that really mean?
 Here's Jonas' prescription:

-{% blockquote %}
+> A step description should never contain regexen, CSS or XPath selectors, any
-A step description should never contain regexen, CSS or XPath selectors, any kind of code or data structure.
-It should be easily understood just by reading the description.
+> kind of code or data structure.
+It should be easily understood just by reading
-{% endblockquote %}
+> the description.

 Great.
 Let's [pop the why stack](http://www.theregister.co.uk/2007/06/25/thoughtworks_req_manage/) a few times, shall we?